Mobilehome Rent Ordinance Overview

 The City’s Mobilehome Rent Ordinance covers spaces in which the plumbing, electrical and sewer permits were issued prior to September 7, 1979.
 Some mobilehome spaces may be exempted from complying with the Ordinance, including those with government subsidized rents or long term leases (over 12 months).

-To determine if a property is rent-controlled, you can click here to view a map of rent-controlled properties.
+To determine if a property is rent-controlled, click here to view a map of rent-controlled properties.
 To see if a property is rent-controlled: